grif-bandito/grif-bandito.github.io/projects/A.R.C.I.O-project.md

   <img src="../assets/images/ARCIO/B156XTNO4.0.jpg" alt="Panel Measurement" height="400" style="margin: 10px;">

 Left-to-Right:
-* **Figure 001** The 40-pin LVD's I mistook as a 30-pin eDP at the time.
+* **Figure 001** The 40-pin LVDs cable I mistook as a 30-pin eDP at the time.
-* **Figure 003** The 40-pin female port on the back of the LCD screen.
+* **Figure 003** The 40-pin LVDs female port on the back of the LCD screen.
-* **Figure 003** B156XTNO4.0 part number etched on the back of the LCD panel... though I needed the actual model number, later found on an obvious sticker on the LCD.
+* **Figure 003** B156XTNO4.0 part number etched on the back of the LCD panel... though I needed the actual model number, later found on a painfully obvious sticker on back of the LCD.

 </details>